Utah Small Business Credit Initiative

 • Nonprofit lenders

-Businesses must apply through an enrolled lender to participate in the USBCI program.
-Because this program works with lenders’ private capital, it reduces but does not eliminate traditional lending requirements.
+Businesses must apply through an enrolled lender to access a USBCI business loan.
+This program leverages lenders' private capital, helping to ease — but not eliminate — traditional lending requirements.

 • Business plan/intended use